- This event has passed.

 Rich with firsthand accounts and previously unseen sources, A WOMAN’S LIFE IS A HUMAN LIFE tells the story of illegal abortion and the fight against it at the same time that it chronicles the history of sterilization abuse, which happened disproportionately to women of color, young women, and poor people.
 Kornbluh invites readers to see the fight against sterilization abuse as inseparable from the fight for safe, legal, affordable abortion care – and to understand how vital it is to fight for the right to bear and raise children, as well as the right to avoid childbearing if that is your choice.
 Anyone who cares about the fate of reproductive rights today can look to Kornbluh’s dynamic, surprising, and highly readable book for insight and hope.

 Make sure to take part in this important discussion.
-Sign up today!
+Sign up today for the Zoom registration link!

 About the Author